radiorabe/events-spec/README.md

 - `URI-reference` - Uniform resource identifier reference.
   - String encoding: `URI-reference` as defined in [RFC 3986 Section 4.1](https://tools.ietf.org/html/rfc3986#section-4.1).

+## Attribute Naming Convention

+All attributes MUST follow the CloudEvents [Naming Convention](https://github.com/cloudevents/spec/blob/v1.0.1/spec.md#attribute-naming-convention).

+Any extension attribute defined by this spec SHALL be prefixed with the string `rabe` to reduce the chances of name collisions with extension attributes external to RaBe.

 ## REQUIRED Attributes